Three to four years full-time in Grenoble, France. Phase 1: two years. Phase 2: two to three years

-Students lacking a business background may be required to follow some courses from the Master of Sciences in Marketing or the Master of Sciences in Innovation and Technology Management programs.
+Students lacking a business background may be required to follow courses from our Master of Sciences in Marketing or our Master of Sciences in Innovation and Technology Management.
 The specific choice of courses will be made on an individual basis.
-Possible courses include marketing management, management of innovation, brand management, etc…
+Possible courses include marketing management, management of innovation, brand management, etc.

 PhD students have to take at least 300 hours of advanced PhD seminars over the first two-year period.
-All students have to take seminars on the most commonly used methodologies in business administration research (minimum of 200h).
-The goal is to provide students with a toolkit of different methods.
-Depending on the chosen concentration, students can then choose the methodologies they want to deepen.
+All students have to take seminars on the most commonly used methodologies in business administration research (minimum: 200 hours).
+The goal is to provide students with the skills to use a wide range of methods.
+Depending on their chosen concentration, students can choose the methodologies they wish to study in-depth.

 - Introduction to Statistical Methods in Research